PostHog/posthog.com/contents/blog/null-handling-hogql.md

 PostHog’s existing solutions for handling null did not work with the full access HogQL provides.
 Specifically:

 - ClickHouse skips null during aggregation, but users could want to concat or check null values with HogQL.
-- PostHog previously treated nulls as strings, but this could include null values in counts when they shouldn’t be.
+- Pre-HogQL, PostHog previously treated nulls as empty strings, but this could include null values in counts when they shouldn’t be.

 At this stage in HogQL’s development, if a value could be null, users must handle it themselves.
 For example, users must wrap each `sumIf` function in the first example above in a `ifNull(x, 0)` like this: